 TGbf Editor: please modify both text at P146L16 and figure 9-1139c of 11bf D1.0 as follows

-The Measurement Setup ID field indicates a Measurement Setup ID that identifies assigned operational parameters in the Sensing Measurement Parameters Element to be used in the corresponding sensing measurement instances.
+The Measurement Setup ID Indication field indicates a Measurement Setup ID that identifies assigned operational parameters in the Sensing Measurement Parameters Element to be used in the corresponding sensing measurement instances.
 The Measurement Setup ID field is reserved if the Comeback subfield of the Sensing Comeback Info field is set to 1 in a (Protected) Sensing Measurement Setup Request frame addressed to an unassociated non-AP STA by an AP(#299, #308, #316, #481).
 The Measurement Setup ID field is defined in Figure 9-1139c (Measurement Setup ID field format).